virtualidentityag/quality-gate/README.md

 export = options;
 ```
+and then run it with:
+- `biotope-quality-gate lint --config my-config-file.ts`

 #### Pattern
 This option allows you to specify where to run the linter on.
 Several patterns can be specified by